What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 If you’re not ready to invest in waterproof boots, waterproof shoe covers are an option as well.
 But I would only recommend these for Iceland if your trip is really short, with limited time outdoors.
 So, for example, if you have a stopover in Iceland on the way to European cities and don’t want to pack bulky waterproof boots.

-Hiking through lava fields in Iceland in summer
+Kids hiking through lava fields in Iceland in summer

-Hiking through lava fields in Iceland.
+Hiking through lava fields in Iceland in summer.

 Waterproof jacket

-If in doubt, I always opt for a thicker jacket when traveling to Iceland.
+If in doubt, I always opt for a thicker (and waterproof!) jacket when traveling to Iceland.
 I still have very vivid memories of a snowstorm in northern Iceland in June and horizontal rain and freezing temperatures in the Icelandic Highlands in August.
+That said, a winter jacket is definitely not necessary for a summer trip.
+It’s better to pack several extra layers so you can stay warm and adjust to the ever-changing conditions!

 Kids wearing rain jackets and warm hats at Hvitserkur in Iceland in summer